 It's a rarity that a freshman as hyped as Winston lives up to the hype.
 He's not only lived up to it.
 He's exceeded it, and never mind that he was replacing a first-round draft pick, EJ Manuel, who was an opening-day starter this season for the Buffalo Bills.

 It's even rarer that a freshman quarterback has his team in national championship contention this late in the season.

-Again, though, nothing seems to be too big for Winston, whose feel for the game and the way he's so profoundly affected his teammates have surpassed even his gaudy statistics.
+Again, though, nothing seems to be too big for Winston, whose feel for the game and the way he has so profoundly affected his teammates have surpassed even his gaudy statistics.
 He's second nationally in passing efficiency and has thrown 20 touchdown passes and only three interceptions in his first six games.

-He's the first player in the last 10 seasons to pass for at least 300 yards and three touchdowns in each of his first four conference games, and he's completing 61.8 percent of his passes thrown 20 yards or longer, which leads all quarterbacks from automatic-qualifying conferences.
+He's the first player in the past 10 seasons to pass for at least 300 yards and three touchdowns in each of his first four conference games, and he's completing 61.8 percent of his passes thrown 20 yards or longer, which leads all quarterbacks from automatic-qualifying conferences.

 Good luck in trying to rattle him, too.

 Winston is completing 71.2 percent of his passes when opponents send five or more pass-rushers and is second among quarterbacks from automatic-qualifying conferences with nine touchdown passes against the blitz.

 Even the Florida State defensive players marvel at the way Winston has taken the reins of this team at such a young age.